Sehadete Mekuli: Biography

-She was born Sehadete Doko on 16 October 1928 in Ohrid, Kingdom of Yugoslavia (now in North Macedonia).
+She was born Sehadete Doko on 16 October 1928 in Koroshishta, Struga, Kingdom of Yugoslavia (now in North Macedonia).
 She pursued secondary studies in 1947 in her native city and then studied medicine in the Ss.
 Cyril and Methodius University of Skopje, graduating on 7 January 1954.
 On 1 April 1954, she started to work in the Hospital of Pristina as a gynecologist and obstetrician.
 Mekuli specialized in gynecology in March 1960 in Belgrade.
 From 1960 until 1962 she was the Chief of the Gynecology and Obstetrics Pavilion of the Pristina Hospital.
 In 1963, for political reasons, she left the hospital and became Chief of the Dispensary (a public dispensary), within the House of Health of Pristina.
 In January 1968, she returned to her position as Chief of the Gynecology and Obstetrics Pavilion in the Pristina Hospital.
 She also developed a lecture series for schools and dormitories to improve the health education of girls.

 After the opening of the University of Pristina, Mekuli was elected primarius of the School of Medicine which opened in 1970.
 She earned her doctorate at the University of Belgrade in 1973 and became an associate professor at the University of Pristina in 1976.
 Mekuli participated in the founding of the Association of Kosovo's Physicians and directed the publishing of Praxis medica, a medicine journal.
 Beginning in 1972, she was director of the Gynecology Clinic within the School of Medicine of the University of Pristina.
 Mekuli published 31 articles in medical journals.